Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 * The upload of pictures to the profile section.

-* The making of photo albums so that every user can share their experience with others with pictues.
+* The making of photo albums so that every user can share their experience with others with pictures.

-* A chat channel for all members to comunicate.
+* A chat channel for all members to communicate.

 * A map where the user can mark the cities and places he/she has visited.